Award Management Tips for DRAs

 - Read the Time & Effort Guidelines

-- If the budget is not being spent as proposed or if the project cannot be completed by the project end date, contact ORSP as soon as possible
+- If the budget is not being spent as proposed or if the project cannot be completed by the project end date, contact your departmentally assigned ORSP post award specialist as soon as possible.

-- Time extension – should be done well before the end date if the work will not be completed, but should not be done just because the project was finished under budget with funds remaining
+- Time extension – should be done well before the end date if the work will not be completed, but should never be done just because the project was finished under budget with funds remaining.
+Work with your departmentally assigned ORSP post award specialist as early as possible.

 - If everything is finished but more time is needed for the PI’s final technical report, a reporting extension can be requested (not to be confused with a time extension)